glassesaaron/mojovodka/recipe.md

             - 350ml water
             - 1 drop Neon Brite Green food coloring
     Result: Acceptable
-        - Color is too light, a bit too blue/green
+        - Color is not a good match
+            - Too light
+            - Too blue/green
-        - Taste is as good as it will get with the current ingredient set
+        - Taste may be as good as it will get with the current ingredient set
             - Subject C states "if cough syrup tasted like that, I'd drink it"
+            - Subject A states that it no longer tastes sweet enough, and is too close to regular vodka